 Plugin-based firewall and installed and configured like any other plugin on your site.
 As you can imagine they sit close to your site to protect it.
 Any requests made on the site is filtered through the firewall.
 Request here means when someone is requesting to access your site.
 The firewall comes with a few predetermined rules to check if the request is a malicious one.
 Wordfence and NinjaFirewall are good examples of the plugin-based firewall.
 We also have a WordPress firewall plugin at MalCare for ongoing website protection.

-In the cloud-based firewall, when a visitor makes a request to your site, the request is immediately sent to the cloud firewall.
+In the cloud-based firewallnd installed and configured like any other plugin on you, when a visitor makes a request to your site, the request is immediately sent to the cloud firewall.
 The firewall then determines if the request is valid or not.
 If the request is malicious, then it’ll be blocked.
 But if it’s valid the request is allowed to pass through.
 Some great examples for the cloud-based firewall are Sucuri and CloudFlare.

 And finally, we have the inbuilt firewall that from web host providers.
 This particular firewall is used to protect all websites using the hosting provider’s service.